GeForceLegend/SEUS_PTGI_GFME/Readme.md

 ### Iris version 1.5.0 to 1.6.1X:

 - block.properties parsing does not work perfectly, as Iris just deletes comments in block.properties, which may cause some issue on `#else` macro.
-I'm not sure if this really caused any problem, but of course their way handiling macros block.properties is not good enough.
+I'm not sure if this really caused any problem, but of course their way handiling macros in block.properties is not good enough.

 ### Iris version above 1.6.1X (Probably 1.6.12 or 1.6.13?):